Riminder/hrflow-connectors/Smartrecruiters/README.md

 helping organizations attract and hire better talent.

 ## Getting Started
-The connection between HrFlow.ai and Smartrecruiters exists as part of many workflows,
+The connection between HrFlow.ai and Smartrecruiters exists as part of a flow, a continuum of events that gets something done.,

-This interactive flow can be simplified to three basic steps:
+This interactive flow uses mainly three concepts:
 - Authentication
-- Pull jobs/profiles from/into Smartrecruiter from/into HrFlow.ai
-- Send job/profile from/into Smartrecruiter from/into HrFlow.ai
+- HrFlow.ai APIs
+- Smartrecruiters APIs

 ## Authentication
-Enabling connection between HrFlow.ai and Smartrecruiters, you’ll be able immediately to assist to the magic show
+Enabling connection between **HrFlow.ai** and **Smartrecruiters**, you’ll be able immediately to assist to the magic show

 You need both HrFlow.ai token and Smartrecruiter token

 ### HrFlow.ai token
-You can find your HrFlow.ai API [credentials](https://developers.hrflow.ai/getting-started/authentication) by clicking on API > Keys  tab in your dashboard settings section.
+You can find your HrFlow.ai API credentials by clicking on API > Keys  tab in your dashboard settings section.

+please follow this [link](https://developers.hrflow.ai/getting-started/authentication) for further information.

 <p align="center">
   <a href="https://hrflow.ai">